PoCInnovation/Pool2023/Software/day04/1 - Auth/Typescript/README.md

 It will extract information from `body` and check if there is a match in the `users` array.<br>
-If identifier matches, it should return an `httpOnly` cookie containing the user's email.
+If the identifier matches, it should return an `httpOnly` cookie containing the user's email ✉️

 If there is no `body`, return `Bad Request` with status `400`.